MFL Policy

 - When written work is produced, it is marked in line with the school policy.

-Monitoring is carried out by the subject leader in the following ways:
+The impact of our Spanish curriculum is carried out in the following ways: